shockscript/spec/src/namespaces.md

 # Namespaces

-Names are three-dimensional, consisting of a namespace (the qualifier) and a local name.
+Names are three-dimensional, consisting of a namespace (the *qualifier*) and a local name.
 The `::` punctuator is used in qualified identifiers for using a namespace prefix and a local name, as in:

 ```
-obj.sx_proxy::filter(function(a) a > 10)
-    // or just === obj.(* > 10)

-obj.ReflectionProperties::constructor
+q::n
+o.q::n
 ```

 Namespaces appear as optional access modifiers in annotatable definitions, as in: